py-vcon/py-vcon/py_vcon_server/README.md

   + [Example regisration for Deepgram VconProcessor](py_vcon_server/processor/deepgram.py)
   + [Abstract VconProcessor interface documentation](py_vcon_server/processor#py_vcon_serverprocessorvconprocessor)

+Note: to load your proprietary vCon plugins, you need to add the path to your plugin registration to the [PLUGIN_PATHS environemental variable](#environmental-variables).
+Plugins are only loaded upon startup.

 ![FilterPlugin Diagram](../docs/FilterPlugin.png)

 [How to create new vCon filter plugins](../README.md#adding-vcon-filter-plugins)

+Note: to load your proprietary filter_plugins, you need to add the path to your plugin registration to the [PLUGIN_PATHS environemental variable](#environmental-variables).
+Plugins are only loaded upon startup.

 How to bind a different backend DB
   + [Example Redis binding for VconStorage](py_vcon_server/db/redis/__init__.py)